Sardine run: Tourism

 scientists, and local and national governments.

 Fishery

 The sardine run also supports a small-scale, seasonal beach seine fishery.

+Threats to the sardine run

+Climate change and overfishing have caused yearly stocks to dwindle, putting endangered species such as the African penguin, Cape cormorant, Cape gannet, and school shark (whose diets consist mainly of sardines) at greater risk of extinction.
+As the sardines move along a channel of cold water, warming waters could cause the sardine run to cease to exist within a few decades.

 History

 The oldest known record of the run is a mention in the Natal Mercury newspaper of 4 August 1853.